Dry Skin Face Serum next to eucalyptus

 Jojoba Oil (Simmondsia chinensis)

 Jojoba oil is similar to the oil our skin naturally produces, quickly and easily absorbed.
 Actually a liquid wax rather than an oil, this oil is not greasy and non-allergenic, safely used around the eyes and on the skin.
-It’s indefinite shelf life helps to lengthen the life of other carriers in a formula.
+Its indefinite shelf life helps to lengthen the life of other carriers in a formula.

 Avocado Oil (Persea gratissima)

-Avocado oil is highly penetrating, deeply nourishing, softens dry skin.
+Avocado oil is highly penetrating, deeply nourishing, and softens dry skin.
 It restores and re-moisturizes, and repeated applications reveal an increase in hydration of the upper layers of the skin and an improvement of the skin’s elastic properties.

 Argan Oil (Argania spinosa)

 Argan oil is light and easily absorbed into the skin, a crucial ingredient in moisturizing skin and hair care products.
 It softens dry patches and can protect from sun damage.
-This is considered one of the best anti-aging oils due to properties that help tighten pores and increase skin elasticity.
+This is considered one of the best anti-aging oils due to its properties that help tighten pores and increase skin elasticity.

 Lavender essential oil (Lavandula angustifolia)

-Lavender essential oil is renowned for its ability to hydrate and heal the skin (including burns, ulcers, itching, rashes, irritations, infections, wounds, other damage).
+Lavender essential oil is renowned for its ability to hydrate and heal the skin (including burns, ulcers, itching, rashes, irritations, infections, wounds, and other damage).

 Patchouli essential oil (Pogostemon cablin)